 Put it all in a calendar

-I’m a big fan of getting things in a calendar.
+I’m a big fan of getting things on a calendar.
 It helps me organise myself and makes sure I put aside time to do things that are important for my business.
-So, once you have a list of things you need and the dates you need them by, work backwards to figure out what you need to do, by when, to meet those mini deadlines.
+So, once you have a list of things you need and the dates you need them by, work backwards to figure out what you need to do, by when to meet those mini-deadlines.

 Put the plan into action

 Now you have a plan, it’s time to get busy organising your first tradeshow.
 Because you planned your time, getting things done won’t be a problem.
 Here are my top four things to help you get the most out of your plan.

 There are certain things that you’ll need that will take longer to finish than others.
 For example, if you’re planning a new brochure, you need to give yourself plenty of time to make sure it’s ready for the tradeshow.
 So start these things earlier.
 Remember the key milestones from the section above?
 Make sure you stick to them to have everything you need.